Warning—for anyone with a sensitive stomach, this article deals with a topic that could cause an upset stomach!

 - Lack of appetite

 It can take several hours before symptoms show after your dog snarfs up poop.
+Monitor your dog for any symptoms after he’s eaten human poop.
 If you believe your fur baby has become sick from eating human feces, then it’s a good idea to call the vet.
 They will have the best advice on next steps for you to follow.

 Treatment for Dogs After Eating Human Feces